cloudflare/cloudflare-docs/content/time-services/roughtime/usage.md

 ## Next steps

-Beyond just getting the roughtime from Cloudflare, you may want to use it to [keep your clock in sync](/time-services/roughtime/recipes/).
+Beyond just getting the Roughtime from Cloudflare, you may want to use it to [keep your clock in sync](/time-services/roughtime/recipes/).